cheung31/streamhub-map/README.md

         });

 ### Map Tile theme
-To change the appearance of map tiles, specify the style id of the theme from CloudMade with the ```cloudmadeStyleId``` option:
+Out of the box, the map tiles are powered by (Mapbox)[http://www.mapbox.com].
+To change the appearance of map tiles, specify ```mapboxTileOptions``` option:

         var view = new ContentMapView({
             el: document.getElementById("myMap"),
-            cloudmadeStyleId: 998
+            mapboxTileOptions: {
+                mapId: 'myuser.map-0l53fhk2'
+                format: 'jpg70'
+            }
         });

+To use a custom map tiles, get a Mapbox map ID (create a Mapbox account)[https://www.mapbox.com/plans/].

 ## Local Development